 - Describe and analyze the special role of agri-food cooperatives and farm organizations

 - Describe and analyze strategies of agri-food companies

 - Describe the globalization processes of agri-food companies

 - Use basic economic and management models to analyze issues related to the organization of the food industry

-- Identify, describe and analyze the functions, structure and issues in the agri-food industry in Denmark, Europe and Internationally
+- Identify, describe and analyze the functions, structure and issues in the agri-food industry in any country

 - Cooperate with fellow students and industry experts in identifying problems,